 - It forms the basis for the transition from the student role to the role of the professional counselor.

 - It shapes future employment by developing skills of working with particular client populations, in particular counseling modalities, and/or with particular presenting problems.
-The Field Placement Coordinator will assist all participating students through these experiences.
+The Director of Field Placement will assist all participating students through these experiences.

 Field Placement Supervisor Perspective